24th day of the Time of Flowers – 1481 DR

 With that, the goblin bounced off into the woods towards the road and vanished in the darkness.

 The band of adventurers took a few moments to quietly prepare to enter the castle.
 When they were all ready, Flint quietly crept up the southern staircase to the entryway.
 Ered followed close behind, then Kaster, and finally Thalia.
 It took some brute strength, but the dwarf managed to open the solid, metal door.
-Despite his most surreptitious efforts, the force with which Flint had applied to the door caused it to fly open suddenly.
+Despite his most surreptitious efforts, the force Flint had applied to the door caused it to fly open suddenly.
 A racket echoed through the castle as it clanged into the stone wall.
 The party waited for some response to the noise, and though none came, they were convinced that their arrival had not gone unnoticed.

 Beyond the doorway was a corridor.
 A few feet ahead, a new passageway opened up to the left.
 Beyond that, the main corridor continued on towards the north.
 Rubble from the upper level of the castle had fallen down into the hallway.
 Flint considered his options.
 The northern passage was somewhat obscured and seemed impassible.
 Kaster looked at Flint and motioned silently to the left passage.
 Flint turned and faced a sizable wooden door down a much shorter hallway.
 He started to reach for the door when Ered grasped his arm to stop him.
 The dwarf hesitated and Ered pointed towards the door and then raised a hand to his ear to signify that he had heard something.
 They all held their collective breath as they listened intently.
 Behind the door they could hear the clatter of pots and dishes interspersed with the loud grumbling of indignant goblins.